Download the archive with OpenVPN configuration files and unpack it.

 Afterwards navigate to Network=>Firewall and to the right of

-Use the Save button to accept the settings.
+Use the Save button to accept the settings and then click on Save & Apply.

 Attention: This step activates the firewall protection ("kill switch"), which ensures in case off an interruption of the internet service no data can bypass the VPN tunnel.
 If you want to access the internet via your router without VPN too, you have to skip this step.